 Momentum for the LGBT movement across the continent has picked up in recent years.
 Amid repressive legislation and homophobic rhetoric rooted in religious values and anti-Western cultural sentiments, African LGBT activists are the best-placed actors to challenge their local courts and set precedents for future LGBT wins.
 Foreign actors supporting LGBT rights across the continent will need to listen to the activists on the ground and support their efforts towards decriminalization and greater protection for sexual minorities.

-Stephanie Mithika is an Intern with the Africa Center.
+Stephanie Mithika was an intern with the Africa Center.
 Follow her on Twitter @steph_mithika.